 Why?
 It’s obvious.
 Until the creation of the National Assembly in 1999 sport was the only walk of life in which Wales actually existed as a three-dimensional, tangible entity.
 Expressions of Welsh nationhood had no outlet other than sport.
-Were it not for, especially, its rugby union and football sides Wales as a concept might not have survived at all.
+Were it not for, in particular, its rugby union and football sides Wales as a concept might not have survived at all.
 It was left to a couple of ball games, by default, to substitute for the normal spheres of public discourse enabled by the apparatus of statehood and act as the forums where the buried questions of identity, allegiance and autonomy could surface.
 Little wonder then that the capital’s national sports stadium is the symbol that most readily springs to mind.

 Cardiff and sport are, indeed, intimately entwined.
 But that doesn’t mean the sporting scene here is fixed and immutable.
 Within living memory the city was in thrall to sports that seemed invulnerable in their heyday but are now no more…